Al Khor (city): Road

-Turkish company Tekfen was contracted to construct the $2.1 billion Al Khor Expressway in August 2016.
-The expressway is designed to be 34 km in length and will run from Doha Golf Club in Al Egla, a locality of Al Daayen, up to Al Bayt Stadium in Al Khor City.
-A designated bicycle lane and ten interchanges are to be incorporated as part of the project.

-Commutes between the capital Doha and the municipality of Al Khor are currently facilitated by Al Shamal Road and Al Khor Coastal Road, with the latter road running through Al Daayen and the former running through Umm Salal.
+Commutes between the capital Doha and the municipality of Al Khor are facilitated by Al Shamal Road and Al Khor Coastal Road, with the latter road running through Al Daayen and the former running through Umm Salal.

 Al Khor and Ras Laffan are connected through Al Huwailah Link Road.
-In November 2014, the 16-km road was ameliorated by increasing it from one lane to four lanes.
+In November 2014, the 16 km road was converted from a one lane road into a four lane road.
 Qatar's longest highway, Al Majd Road (formerly known as the Orbital Highway), links Al Khor with the south-eastern coastal city of Mesaieed.